Shelly Pro 2PM web interface guide

 Enable Wi-Fi 1, or Wi-Fi 2, or both at the same time.
 If both Wi-Fi 1 and Wi-Fi 2 are enabled, and the Shelly device disconnects from one of the networks, it will connect to the other.

-• Ethernet - you can connect your device using Ethernet, instead of Wi-Fi.
-Like in the Wi-Fi settings, you can set a static IP adress for your device (which is recomended) to acces your device at the same IP adress every time.
-If static IP is enabled, you will be prompted to provide the IP adress, DNS server, gateway and network mask.
+Ethernet - you can connect your device using Ethernet, instead of Wi-Fi.
+Like in the Wi-Fi settings, you can set a static IP address for your device (which is recommended) to access your device at the same IP address every time.
+If static IP is enabled, you will be prompted to provide the IP address, DNS server, gateway, and network mask.

 Connectivity